Chaim Weizmann: Zionist activism

 Weizmann was absent from the first Zionist conference, held in 1897 in Basel, Switzerland, because of travel problems, but he attended the Second Zionist Congress in 1898 and each one thereafter.
 Beginning in 1901, he lobbied for the founding of a Jewish institution of higher learning in Palestine.
 Together with Martin Buber and Berthold Feiwel, he presented a document to the Fifth Zionist Congress highlighting this need especially in the fields of science and engineering.
 This idea would later be crystallized in the foundation of the Technion – Israel Institute of Technology in 1912.

 Weizmann met Arthur Balfour, the Conservative Prime Minister who was MP for East Manchester, during one of Balfour's electoral campaigns in 1905–1906.
 Balfour supported the concept of a Jewish homeland, but felt that there would be more support among politicians for the then-current offer in Uganda, called the British Uganda Programme.
 Following mainstream Zionist rejection of that proposal, Weizmann was credited later with persuading Balfour, by then the Foreign Secretary during the First World War, for British support to establish a Jewish homeland in Palestine, the original Zionist aspiration.
 The story goes that Weizmann asked Balfour, "Would you give up London to live in Saskatchewan?"
 When Balfour replied that the British had always lived in London, Weizmann responded, "Yes, and we lived in Jerusalem when London was still a marsh."
 Nevertheless, this had not prevented naturalization as a British subject in 1910 with the help of haham Moses Gaster, who asked for papers from Herbert Samuel, the minister.

 Weizmann revered Britain but relentlessly pursued Jewish freedom.
 He was head of the Democratic Fraction, a group of Zionist radicals who posed a challenge to Herzlian political Zionism.
-Israel Sieff described him as "pre-eminently what the Jewish people call folks-mensch...a man of the people, of the masses, not of a elite".
+Israel Sieff described him as "pre-eminently what the Jewish people call folks-mensch ... a man of the people, of the masses, not of an elite".
 His most recent biographers challenge this, describing him as a blatant elitist, disgusted by the masses, coldly aloof from his family, callous with friends if they did not support him, despondently alienated from Palestine, where he lived only with reluctance, and repelled by the Jewish immigrants from eastern Europe there.

-Gradually Weizmann set up a separate following from Moses Gaster and L.J.
-Greenberg in London.
+Gradually Weizmann set up a separate following from Moses Gaster and L. J. Greenberg in London.
 Manchester became an important Zionist center in Britain.
-Weizmann was mentor to Harry Sacher, Israel Sieff and Simon Marks (founders of Marks & Spencer), and formed a friendship with Asher Ginzberg, a writer who pushed for Zionist inclusivity and urged against "repressive cruelty" to the Arabs.
+Weizmann was mentor to Harry Sacher, Israel Sieff and Simon Marks and formed a friendship with Asher Ginzberg, a writer who pushed for Zionist inclusivity and urged against "repressive cruelty" to the Arabs.
 He regularly traveled by train to London to discuss spiritual and cultural Zionism with Ginzberg, whose pen name was Ahad Ha'am.
 He stayed at Ginzberg's home in Hampstead, whence he lobbied Whitehall, beyond his job as Director of the Admiralty for Manchester.